gelugu/home-scripts/README.md

 ## Preparing

-To run scripts anywhere tou need to add `bin` folder to your path.
+To run scripts anywhere you need to add `bin` folder to your path.

 ```shell
 export PATH=$HOME/home-scripts/bin:$PATH